 The annual RCM Festival of Percussion, London’s only annual percussion festival, is a celebration of the field.
 It offers a wide range of entertaining and educational events, further performance opportunities for RCM students, plus a trade fair featuring some of the most important brands in the industry.

-Our purpose-built percussion suite opened in September 2015.
-It contains spaces dedicated to individual musical purposes: timpani, vibraphone, marimba and orchestral, as well as a multi-percussion room for recital and ensemble practice, a large main space for masterclasses and sectional rehearsals and bespoke studio room for recording.
+Our purpose-built percussion suite opened in September 2015 by Dame Evelyn Glennie.
+It contains spaces dedicated to specific instruments: timpani, vibraphone, marimba and orchestral, as well as a multi-percussion room for recital and ensemble practice, a large main space for masterclasses and sectional rehearsals and bespoke studio room for recording.

 Both the main room and the studio feature recording equipment and contain drum kit, Latin instruments, vibraphone and keyboards ready for recording sessions.